What Does Exclusive in a Relationship Mean?

 Pacing changes.
 Exclusivity does not mean marriage.
 It does mean the relationship has moved beyond "we will see" into "we are choosing this lane for now."

 And your standards should become easier to name, not harder.
 If exclusivity makes you feel afraid to ask for respect, communication, or consistency, something is off.
+If the fear is coming from your own nervous system more than his behavior, pair this with new relationship anxiety before you decide what the silence means.

 What exclusive does not mean